This post contains affiliate links. When you purchase through our links, we may earn a commission.

 - Despite the fact that there are many step-by-step photos, this recipe is not difficult.
 I just wanted to give you the visual aid of the whole process.
 I also wanted to show the consistency of the cream sauce.

-- First of all, you will need to make the white sauce aka Bechamel sauce.
-I added sauteed onions and bell peppers to the base of the sauce for more flavour.
+- The first step is to make the white sauce aka béchamel sauce.
+I added sautéed onions and bell peppers to the base of the sauce for more flavour.

 - The cream sauce should be thick enough, so the spoon would leave a temporary trail behind during stirring as shown in the picture above.
 Once it’s the right consistency and slightly cooled, whisk in a beaten egg, which will give the sauce a custardy consistency once baked.